Ambassadors pushed Ukraine to investigate as condition for White House visit, texts show

 “We intend to initiate and complete a transparent and unbiased investigation of all available facts and episodes, including those involving Burisma and the 2016 U.S. elections,” Volker and Sondland agreed that the Ukrainian president should say.
 Zelenskiy never did make the statement.

-Burisma Holdings is a Ukrainian gas company whose board Hunter Biden joined in 2014, while his father was vice president and handling the Ukraine portfolio.
+Burisma Holdings is a Ukrainian gas company.
+Hunter Biden joined its board in 2014, while his father was vice president and handling the Ukraine portfolio.
 Trump has made unsubstantiated allegations that the arrangement was corrupt.
 There is no evidence of wrongdoing by either Joe or Hunter Biden.
 The president has also long promoted the baseless theory that Ukraine — not Russia — was responsible for 2016 election meddling.

 The efforts by Volker and Sondland to facilitate Trump’s and Giuliani’s goal of getting the Ukrainians to probe the president’s political rivals are at odds with the account in the whistleblower complaint, which the Trump administration released to Congress under pressure last week.